bwright94/Huntress-CTF-2024/[Reverse Engineering]/Knight's Quest/knights_quest_NOTES.md

 Press enter to exit the game...
 ```

-Send pw to the server according to instructions for the flag.
+Send password to the server according to instructions for the flag.

 ```
 $ curl -X POST -H "Content-Type: application/json" -d '{"password":"hmafgAhAalqmQABBOAZtP3OWFegsQDAB"}' http://challenge.ctf.games:32344//submit